Disposable Vape Not Hitting? 10 Quick Checks (2025 Guide)

 FAQ

-Low temperature thickens e-liquid and slows wicking, so sensors trigger but vapor is weak.
+Low temperature thickens e-liquid and slows wicking, so sensors trigger, but vapor is weak.
 Warm the device with your hands and space out pulls.

 Repost the content to your own platform